tomaszbujnowicz/frontie/README.md

 # Frontie - Front-end Boilerplate

-Frontie is a front-end boilerplate using Gulp for task automation.
+**Frontie is a front-end boilerplate using Gulp for task automation.**

-Based on normalize.css, Bootstrap 4 Grid & Responsive breakpoints and enhanced with Twig.js, SASS, Autoprefixer plus Browsersync.
+Based on normalize.css, Bootstrap 4 Grid & Responsive breakpoints and enhanced with Twig.js, Sass, Autoprefixer plus Browsersync.

 These tools make it a solid front-end boilerplate to get a new project off the ground.

 ## Core features